Pinterest can be an amazing social media platform for bringing free traffic to your website.

 Chances are pretty high your pin gets repinned by someone who has a larger following on Pinterest than you do, especially when you are just starting out.

 This results in a higher reach on Pinterest and probably also more traffic to your site.

-Sign up to try Tailwind 14 days for free here.
+Sign up and try Tailwind 14 days for free here!

 9. INCREASE SHAREABILITY

 The shareability of your pin has not only to do with your pin design but actually also with your website.

 Do you make it easy for people who visit your website to share your content on social media?

 I personally use the plugin called Social Warfare to share my pins.